HyperFlight

 Are we having fun yet?

 Boston Pentagon sides can be extended to make a pentagram.
-If you retain the circles (orbits, orbitals) you have a new pentacle.
-The result appears cosmic but it could also have an application in molecular, two-atom valence orbitals such as gas if you think of it in the square-the-circle context.
+If you retain the circles (orbits, orbitals, rings) you have a new pentacle.
+The result appears cosmic but it could also have an application in molecular, two-atom valence orbitals such as gas if you think of it in the square-a-circle context.
 So, the HyperStar pentacle it is {Dec, 2009}.
+Oh, do you see the fish inside the pentagon?

 Are we there yet?